priypraveen/Employee-Evaluation-System/README.md

 ### Key Features

  1. User Management:

 	•	Role-based access control with roles such as Admin and Evaluator.
 	•	Admins can manage users, including adding, updating, or removing evaluators.

  2. Employee Evaluation:

 	•	Input scores for employees across key metrics like performance, attendance, and teamwork.
 	•	Automatically calculate overall scores and assign ratings such as “Excellent,” “Good,” “Average,” or “Needs Improvement.”

  3. Interactive Dashboard:

 	•	Visual representation of employee performance.
 	•	Filter and search for specific employees or evaluation reports.

  4. Secure and Scalable:

 	•	User authentication ensures only authorized personnel can access sensitive data.
 	•	Built to scale with growing organizational needs.

+***
+#### How It Works:

+1. Login: Users log in based on their roles (Admin/Evaluator).
+2. Evaluation: Evaluators add scores for employees using predefined metrics.
+3. User Management: Admins manage users and their roles.
+4. Reports: Generate and view detailed evaluation reports.

+***

 #### Project Assessment Criteria